Man Killed, 6 Children Injured In Crash On I-440

 Understanding Claims Related to Child Personal Injuries

 Under the law in Tennessee, there are time limits on which any person can bring a lawsuit against another (known as the statute of limitations).
 With minor children, the statute of limitations requires that a minor bring a lawsuit for personal injury no more than one year after his or her 18th birthday.
 However, a lawsuit for medical expenses incurred on behalf of the parent must usually be filed within one year of the incident.
-As a result, it is recommended you consult with an attorney as soon as practicable, if you believe your child’s injury was caused by someone else’s negligence.
+As a result, it is recommended you consult with an lawyer as soon as practicable, if you believe your child’s injury was caused by someone else’s negligence.

 For wrongful death suits, lawsuits should typically be filed within one year from the date of the injury that later gives rise to the child’s death.

-Nashville Car Accident and Personal Injury Attorneys
+Nashville Car Accident and Personal Injury Lawyers

 The damages that result from a motor vehicle accident can be catastrophic.
 At Calhoun Law, PLC, we understand how confusing and complex traffic accident litigation can be, especially when your children are involved.
 Depending on the specifics of your case, your child may be entitled to present and future medical expenses, lost wages, disability compensation, reduced earning ability compensation, and funeral costs, as well as awards for pain and suffering, emotional distress, property damage, and wrongful death.
 We will seek to recover the amount that it will take to take care of your child for the rest of his or her life.
 Contact us today so that we can ensure that you and your loved ones are properly compensated for you injuries.